schroeds20055/Module20_Challenge/README.md

 2. Finally, add the **default fallback function** so that your contract can store Ether sent from outside the deposit function.

+## Compile and Deploy Your Contract in the JavaScript VM

+1. Compile your smart contract.
+If an error occurs, review your code, and make the necessary changes for a successful compilation.

+2. In the Remix IDE, navigate to the "Deploy & Run Transacion" pane, and then make sure that "JavaScript VM" is selected as the environment.

+3. Click the Deploy button to deploy your smart contract, and then confirm that it successfully deployed.

+## Interact with your Deployed Smart Contract

+### Now that your contract is deployed, it's time to test its functionality!
+After each step, capturea a screenshot of the execution, and then save it in a folder named "Execution_Results.
+You'll share this folder with your final submission.

+### To interact with your deployed smart contract, complete the following steps:

+1. Use the setAccounts function to define the authorized Ethereum address that will be able to withdraw funds from you contract.

+2. Test the deposit functionality of your smart contract by sending the following amounts of ether.
+Afer eash transaction, use the contractBalance function to verify that the funds were added to you contract:

+    - Transaction 1: Send 1 ether as wei.
+    - Transaction 2: Send 10 ether as wei.
+    - Transaction 3: Send 5 ether.

+3. Once you've successfully deposited funds into your contract, test the contract's withdrawal functionality by withdrawing 5 ether into accountOne and 10 ether into accountTwo.
+After each transaction, use the contractBalance function to verify that the funds were withdrawn from your contract.
+Also, use the lastToWithdraw and lastWithdrawAmount functions to verify that the address and amount were correct.